izabelakalenik/Books-app/README.md

 # BooksApp - in progress

 ## Overview
-Mobile application that allow users to search for books and information about them, e.g.
+Mobile application that allows users to search for books and information about them, e.g.
 - book cover
 - author
 - release date